DEYIF/T-Soldier/README.md

 Underground folder contains all the codes.
 They were written in C++ on Qt platform.

-Detailed descriptions can be found in the pdf file.
+Detailed descriptions can be found in the ppt file.